Sequential Distributed Detection in Energy-Constrained Wireless Sensor Networks: Introduction

-In a system where sensors observe discrete-time signals, the major problem in the level-triggered sampling procedure is the random overshoots above or below the sampling thresholds.
-It is not possible to inform the FC about overshoot value using the one-bit information that is the natural output of the sampling mechanism at the corresponding sampling time.
-To tackle the overshoot problem, in \cite{Fellouris11,Yilmaz13}, the log-likelihood ratio of the bit received by the FC is computed via simulations, which includes an average value for the overshoot.
-Alternatively in \cite{Yilmaz12} the overshoot in each sample is reported to the FC in a quantized form, resulting in a multi-bit scheme.
-The latter approach achieves the order-2 asymptotic optimality if the number of quantization bits increases at a reasonably low rate with the decreasing target error probabilities, whereas the former achieves the weaker form of order-1 asymptotic optimality.
-Neither approach completely resolves the problem since in the overshoot-free case, where sensors observe continuous-time signals with continuous paths, the sequential detector based on level-triggered sampling achieves the order-2 asymptotic optimality using only a single bit.
-In this paper, we propose a solution that completely resolves the overshoot problem by linearly encoding the overshoot into the time-delay between the sampling time and the transmission time.
-The proposed scheme achieves the order-2 asymptotic optimality with a single bit.
-Note that the proposed scheme to resolve overshoot matches well with the level-triggered sampling mechanism since it also encodes information in sampling times, as opposed to the uniform-in-time sampling, which encodes information only in the sampled values.
-Accordingly, the level-triggered sampling mechanism is called the time encoding machine in neural networks \cite[Section II-C]{Lazar11}.
-As an application of the proposed decentralized sequential detection framework, we consider target detection in MIMO radar systems using the proposed detectors.
+In a practical system where sensors observe discrete-time signals, the major problem in the level-triggered sampling procedure is the random overshoots above or below the sampling thresholds.
+In the overshoot-free case, where sensors observe continuous-time signals with continuous paths, the sequential distributed detector based on level-triggered sampling, using a single bit per sample, achieves the order-2 asymptotic optimality \footnote{The definition of asymptotic optimality is given in Theorem \ref{thm:finite}.
+Order-2 implies order-1, which is a weaker type and the most frequent form of asymptotic optimality encountered in the literature.}, which can be seen as the best performance for sequential distributed detectors.
+It is not possible to inform the FC about the overshoot value using the one-bit information that is the natural output of the sampling mechanism at the corresponding sampling time.
+To tackle the overshoot problem, in \cite{Fellouris11} and \cite{Yilmaz13}, the log-likelihood ratio of the bit received by the FC is computed via simulations, which includes an average value for the overshoot.
+Alternatively in \cite{Yilmaz12} the overshoot in each sample is reported to the FC at the sampling time in a quantized form, resulting in a multi-bit scheme.
+The former approach achieves the order-1 asymptotic optimality, whereas the latter achieves the order-2 asymptotic optimality if the number of quantization bits increases at a reasonably low rate with the decreasing target error probabilities.
+In other words, to achieve small target error probabilities, we need to transmit multiple bits of information.